Please Select from the following topics:

 Q. I have insects as well as fungus on my plant.
 Can I mix an insecticide with the fungicide?

-Only if the product label specifically states that two products may be mixed together.
-Please consider using products that are already formulated for both insect and disease control like All Seasons Oil, Bon-Neem, Citrus Fruit & Nut Orchard Spray, Dragoon Dust, Fruit Tree & Plant Guard, Fruit Tree Spray, Garden Dust, Neem Oil, Tomato & Vegetable 3 in 1, Rose Rx 3 in 1, Rose Shield or Rose Rx Systemic Drench, instead of mixing.
+A. Please consider using products that are already formulated for both insect and disease control like All Seasons Oil, Bon-Neem, Citrus Fruit & Nut Orchard Spray, Dragoon Dust, Fruit Tree & Plant Guard, Fruit Tree Spray, Garden Dust, Neem Oil, Tomato & Vegetable 3 in 1, Rose Rx 3 in 1, Rose Shield or Rose Rx Systemic Drench, instead of mixing.

 Q. My plants have blight.
 What should I do?

 A. Contact your Lawn and Garden Center, Nursery or Cooperative Extension for help in properly diagnosing the type of blight you have.
 Next, select a fungicide that lists that type of blight with the plant variety you are applying the product to.

 Q. Which fungicide can I use to get rid of mushrooms in my lawn?

 A. Mushrooms in lawns are a result of dead decaying wood in your lawn.
 Fungicides will not get rid of them.
 The only way to get rid of them is to get rid of the wood source.

 Q. What product is best to use on my Rosesfor powdery mildew and black spot?

 A. Please consider the use of the following products that are recommended for roses; Rose Shield, Rose Rx 3 in 1, Infuse Concentrate & RTS or Rose Rx Systemic Drench.